ssrothman/Cmssw-UserCode/README.md

 # setup instructions

 NB the version of the boost libraries that ships with CMSSW_10_26 does not have some of the functionality we need, so we have to trick the build system into using a local copy of boost 1.82.0.
-We only use the header-only libraries
+We only use the header-only libraries, so no need to actually build anything

 ```bash